pedalpete/it/readme.md

 `$$('.green')` will get you anything that has a value of green on any key, and will return all of them.
 There is no such thing as 'greens'.

-Sorry for ducking out now, much more, and more documentation to come.
-Hit me up with any questions.